glouppe/info8006-introduction-to-ai/lecture1.md

 .col-2-3[
 - In linguistics, the argument of **poverty of the stimulus** states that children do not receive sufficient input to generalize grammatical rules through linguistic input alone.
+A baby hears too few sentences to deduce the grammar of English before he speaks correctly.

-- Nativists claim that humans are born with a specific representational adaptation for language, i.e. *biological prewiring*.
+- (Controversial) Therefore, humans must be *biologically pre-wired* with **innate knowledge** for representing language.
 ]
 .col-1-3.center[
 .circle[![Noam Chomsky](figures/lec1/chomsky.png)]